Program Director

 Joseph C. Vlaskovits, MD

-Joseph C. Vlaskovits, M.D. is Program Director for the Psychiatry Residency.
-He also is Adjunct Faculty for the VCMC Addiction Medicine Fellowship.
+Dr. Joseph C. Vlaskovits is the Program Director of the Psychiatry Residency at Community Memorial Healthcare.
+He also is Adjunct Faculty for the Ventura County Medical Center (VCMC) Addiction Medicine Fellowship.
 He was previously Medical Director of the VCMC Inpatient Psychiatric Unit and has held leadership positions on the VCMC medical staff, including Chief of Psychiatry and Chair of the Credentials Committee.
-He has taught family practice residents and psychologists-in-training.
-His present practice specialties are acute inpatient psychiatry, residential psychiatry, addiction medicine, and forensic psychiatry.
+He serves as Medical Director of Substance Use Treatment Services for Ventura County Behavioral Health.

-Dr. Vlaskovits received his MD degree from the University of Pécs, Hungary, in 2005 and completed his residency in Psychiatry at the University of New Mexico in 2011, including serving as chief resident at the Albuquerque VA Medical Center.
+Dr. Vlaskovits received his MD degree from the University of Pécs, Hungary, in 2005 and completed his residency in Psychiatry at the University of New Mexico in 2011, including serving as Chief Resident at Albuquerque VA Medical Center.
 He completed a Fellowship in Forensic Psychiatry at Case Western Reserve University in 2012.
 He is board-certified in Psychiatry, Forensic Psychiatry, and Addiction Medicine.
-He is a member of the American Psychiatric Association, Southern California Psychiatric Society, American Academy of Psychiatry and the Law, and American Association of Directors of Psychiatry Residency Training.
-He has published two articles on bioethics and forensic psychiatry.
+He is a member of the American Psychiatric Association, Southern California Psychiatric Society, American Academy of Psychiatry and the Law, American Association of Directors of Psychiatry Residency Training and the American Society of Addiction Medicine.

 Leslie A. Horton, MD, PhD

-Dr. Horton received her MD degree from the David Geffen School of Medicine at UCLA in 1985, interned in Pediatrics at the University of Chicago Hospitals, 1988-1989, and completed her residency in Psychiatry at the University of Southern California LAC+USC Medical Center in 2001.
-She is board-certified in General Psychiatry.
+Dr. Horton received her MD degree from the David Geffen School of Medicine at UCLA in 1985, interned in Pediatrics at University of Chicago Hospitals 1988-1989, and completed her residency in Psychiatry at the University of Southern California LAC+USC Medical Center in 2001.
+She is board-certified in General Psychiatry by the American Board of Psychiatry and Neurology.
 She is a member of the American Psychiatric Association, the Association of LGBTQ Psychiatrists, and the American Anthropological Association.
-Dr. Horton received a PhD in Anthropology from UCLA in 1996, with an emphasis in medical anthropology and psycho-cultural studies.
-She is particularly interested in how culture shapes hallucinations and delusions.
-She has published two articles on the assessment and treatment of patients with suicidal behaviors

 Robert T. Rubin, MD, PhD